Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Conclusion

+We believe that our work can initiate additional methodological and numerical developments.
+Both from the primal and the dual side the question of solving the problems we pose in a more numerically efficient manner definitely merits more attention.
+Further methodological work may also explore the synergies between primal and dual decision rules.
+Finally, the following directions can be the subject of future research: exploiting problem structure in order to approximate MSAROs with numerically more favorable, e.g, decomposable models, identifying special cases of MSAROs in which the proposed approximations can be proven to be exact, and application of similar approaches in related fields such as distributionally robust optimization. }

-\ACKNOWLEDGMENT{This work was supported by Natural Sciences and Engineering Research Council of Canada [Grant RGPIN-2018-04984] and Agence Nationale de la Recherche of France [Grant ANR-22-CE048-0018].
+\ACKNOWLEDGMENT{This work was supported by Natural Sciences and Engineering Research Council of Canada [Grants RGPIN-2018-04984 and RGPIN-2024-05908] and Agence Nationale de la Recherche of France [Grant ANR-22-CE048-0018].
 Computations were performed on the Niagara supercomputer at the SciNet HPC Consortium.
 SciNet is funded by: the Canada Foundation for Innovation; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto.

 For the purpose of Open Access, a CC-BY public copyright licence has been applied by the authors to the present document and will be applied to all subsequent versions up to the Author Accepted Manuscript arising from this submission.\\[3mm] }